shikokuchuo/secretbase/README.md

 from random) seeds for R’s pseudo random number generators (RNGs).

 For use in parallel computing, this is a valid method for reducing to a negligible probability that RNGs in each process may overlap.
-This is particularly useful when first-best alternatives such as using recursive streams are too expensive or unable to preserve reproducibility.
+This may be especially suitable when first-best alternatives such as using recursive streams are too expensive or unable to preserve reproducibility. <sup>\[1\]</sup>
-<sup>\[1\]</sup>

 ### References